Dimencia/DU-Orbital-Hud/README.md

 # We now have a discord!

-We have tons of code snippets, help channels, and focus on everything LUA and open source, and this is a centralized place to get tech support https://discord.gg/sRaqzmS
+We have tons of code snippets, help channels, a github feed, and we focus on everything LUA and open source.
+It's also a centralized place to get tech support https://discord.gg/sRaqzmS

 ![Example](/ButtonHUD_example_1.png)